deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 John just gave him a patient stare.

-"...Alright!
+"…Alright!
 Alright.
 I'm fucking… I just don't know *why* man?!
 How *could* she!
 What the fuck?
 She just threw it all away?
 Why?"

 "Brother… I love you, but you've got the girl-smarts of a fucking ten-year-old."
 John grunted, and drained his mug.

 "You're saying it's *my* fault?"
 Adam asked, incredulous.

 "Nuh."
 John shook his head.
-“But it takes two to dance, man.
+"But it takes two to dance, man.
 D'you really think you were being fair on her?
-Never there, not really *there* there even when you were *there…* you follow me?”
+Never there, not really *there* there even when you were *there…* you follow me?"

 "She's still the one who-"

 "Yeah."
-John interrupted. “but… I've done that shit too man.”
+John interrupted. "but… I've done that shit too man."

 Adam blinked at him.
 "You have?"

 "I played around, yeah.
-Ain't proud of it, but..."
-John scratched his head thoughtfully.
-“Look, the cheater's to blame, but they cheat for a reason.
+Ain't proud of it, but…" John scratched his head thoughtfully.
+"Look, the cheater's to blame, but they cheat for a reason.
 And at the time it seemed like a good reason.
-That's all I'm saying.”
+That's all I'm saying."

 Adam didn't reply, and they lapsed into thoughtful silence until the Eggos were out of the grill and drowned in butter and maple syrup.

 "What could I have done differently, though?" he asked.
-“I wrote her all the time, called her every chance I got, took as much leave as I could to spend time with her...”
+"I wrote her all the time, called her every chance I got, took as much leave as I could to spend time with her…"

 "You know what I remember?"
 John asked.
 Adam had served him a couple of Eggos as well, and he'd apparently decided he enjoyed them.
-“You remember that night we were on the plane coming up to Scotch Creek to jump out here, and she called you really upset about something?
-And at the end of that call she was mad at you and hung up and you had no idea what she'd even called about?”
+"You remember that night we were on the plane coming up to Scotch Creek to jump out here, and she called you really upset about something?
+And at the end of that call she was mad at you and hung up and you had no idea what she'd even called about?"

-"...Yeah?"
+"…Yeah?"

 "Par for the fucking course with you, bro.
 Every conversation you two ever had worked out like that somehow.
 I mean… did you ever ask her how her degree was going?
 Or, or take a look at her website?"